How To File A Clergy Sex Abuse Lawsuit In Illinois (2026)

 • You can obtain damages to cover medical expenses and emotional distress

-When members of the community turn to clergy, they often place a high of trust in these spiritual advisors.
+When members of the community turn to clergy, they often place a high degree of trust in these spiritual advisors.
 But when clergy members abuse this trust, violating others in the most personal ways possible, it can cause physical and mental trauma, leaving survivors wondering how to proceed.

 With help from an Illinois personal injury lawyer, you can seek to hold the parties responsible for your sexual abuse to account for their actions.
 With counsel by your side, you can fight for economic and non-economic damages to cover your losses.
 Learn more about how to file a clergy sexual abuse lawsuit.